 Although I don’t go into full summer mode by wearing shorts and a t-shirt when I’m cross-country skiing during the spring, I do usually only wear light hiking pants and a thin long-sleeve shirt.
 I also wear a brimmed hat, thin gloves, dark sunglasses, and sunscreen, of course.
-The reason I don’t strip down to shorts and short-sleeved shirts is because I don’t want to get sunburnt, as well as the fact that exposed skin skidding across firm snow = road rash (or, at least a form of road rash).
+The reason I don’t strip down to shorts and short-sleeved shirts is because I don’t want a sunburn.
+Also, I don’t want my exposed skin skidding across firm snow = road rash (or, at least a form of road rash).

 Keep in mind that the risk of sunburn (and snow blindness) during spring skiing is very high.

 Not only will the sun be bearing down on you from above, it’ll also be radiating from the snow beneath you.
-It’s not a guaranteed safety measure, but cross-country skiing during the late morning or early evening (as recommended) will decrease your risk of getting sunburned since the sun at those times will not be at its highest intensity compared to the middle of the day.
+It’s not guaranteed, but you can decrease the potential for sunburn by cross-country skiing during the late morning or early evening.
+The sun simply isn’t as intense during those hours.

 4) Short Window of Time for Favorable Snow: